 Red Springs Mission Camp

-Red Springs Mission Camp is a 52,000 square foot facility operated by NCBM.
-The newly remodeled facility can house over 200 mission volunteers.
-The purpose of the Mission Camp is to provide a place where volunteers (men, women and youth) can use their God-given skills to touch lives in the name of Christ.
-There are a big variety of projects from the building of new homes, renovation of existing homes, VBS, work with schools, elderly homes, etc. in and around Robeson County.
+Red Springs Mission Camp is a 52,000 square foot facility operated by Baptists on Mission.
+The facility can house up to 200 mission volunteers.
+The purpose of the Mission Camp is to provide a place where volunteers can use their God-given skills to touch lives in Jesus' name.
+There are a wide variety of projects from the renovation of existing homes, VBS, working with schools, elderly homes, etc. in and around Robeson County.
 Working with local government, local churches, and other individuals, projects are identified by the camp leadership and preparations made for each team's service.
-Other evangelistic and outreach ministry opportunities may be set up as well upon prior arrangement with the Mission Camp director.
+Other evangelistic and outreach ministry opportunities may be set up as well with prior arrangement with the Mission Camp director.

 To view the Red Springs Mission Camp Facebook page go to http://www.facebook.com/RedSprings